lbuk/portfolio-website/_portfolio/DensityTechniques.markdown

 <br>
 <br>

 Infill Development Ratio (IDR) is another new technique that refers to the ratio of the Infill Development Area (IDA) to the Total Existing Floorspace (EF).
-IDR can be utilised to measure the extent to which infill development - including a new rooftop extension, for example - makes use of existing built space.
+IDR can be utilised to measure the extent to which infill development - including a new rooftop extension, for example - makes use of space.

 <div class="col">
 	<img class="col" src="{{ site.baseurl }}/img/formula_for_infill_development_ratio_idr.png" alt="" title=""/>